wasiqs-classics/Python-Lectures-Github/Module 2 - Intermediate Topics/010 Modules/README.md

 ### Benefits of Using Modules

-- **Reusability**: modules enable the reuse of code across different programs without redundancy.- **Maintainability**: eparating code into modules makes it easier to manage, update, and debug.- **Namespace Management**: odules help prevent naming conflicts by encapsulating functions and variables within their own namespaces.
+- **Reusability**: modules enable the reuse of code across different programs without redundancy.
+- **Maintainability**: eparating code into modules makes it easier to manage, update, and debug.
+- **Namespace Management**: odules help prevent naming conflicts by encapsulating functions and variables within their own namespaces.
 ---

 ### Importing Modules